itsurka/rust-dungeon-crawler/README.md

 ## Example

-After start out player appears on center, and we can crawl the dungeon:
+After start our player appears on center, and we can crawl the dungeon:

 ![Game screenshot](screenshot.png)